Policy 7-7-2: Institutional Sustainability Policy

 the following activities and programs are in place:

-- Adherence to State Administrative Manual 1028.0 requirements and temperature settings for energy efficient state buildings
+- Adherence to State Administrative Manual 1028.0 requirements and temperature settings for energy efficient state buildings.

-- HVAC DDC management for HVAC systems on all campuses; controls temperatures for all facilities based on time of day and occupancy
+- HVAC DDC management for HVAC systems on all campuses; controls temperatures for all facilities based on time of day and occupancy.

-- Equipment and Appliance Replacement As equipment and appliances are replaced (either by purchase or donation), UL approved and EnergyStar rated replacements are required.
+- Equipment and Appliance Replacement: as equipment and appliances are replaced (either by purchase or donation), UL approved and EnergyStar rated replacements are required.

 - Purchasing of Goods and Services